 Software and mobility will continue transforming industries, but the innovation in this space is well understood and therefore no longer the most fertile ground for venture capital.
-We believe the next wave is in harnessing the intersectionality of accelerating advances in processing power and biological understanding (see Fig. 4: Cost of Sequencing a Human Genome) to build new products, businesses, and tools that maximize humanity’s potential while minimizing the (often) self-inflicted damage resulting from our rapid progress.
+We believe the next wave is in harnessing accelerating advances in scientific innovation, processing power and its intersectionality with biological understanding (see Fig. 4: Cost of Sequencing a Human Genome) to build new products, businesses, and tools that maximize humanity’s potential while minimizing the (often) self-inflicted damage resulting from our rapid progress.

 Focusing on long-term, transformative solutions has the largest economic and societal payoffs.
 As a result of the “low-hanging fruit” incentives, most entrepreneurs and investors have been distracted from addressing the most important problems and possibilities facing humankind.
+But current times demand more.
 The good news is one doesn’t have to be primarily altruistic to focus on what really matters.
 We believe meaningful and sustainable returns will come from solving our biggest challenges, and that’s why we partner with the scientists and entrepreneurs addressing them.

 It is a truism in venture investing that team is everything.
 We agree and believe backing the absolute best founders is critical to success.
 And in our view, the best and brightest, with ample choices to pick from, would rather work on big, meaningful problems.
 Hence, our mission is highly aligned with picking the best entrepreneurs.